If you are interested in becoming a donor mother, please contact us and we will be in touch at a convenient time for you.

 - drink more than two cups of coffee per day.

 (Click here to visit UKAMB website with information on drugs which may be used by a mother who is donating breastmilk).
-Donations cannot be accepted for a month following any immunisation/vaccination and six months following any body-piercing.
+Donations cannot be accepted for three following any body-piercing.

 Donations must stop if the woman develops mastitis or any other infection which needs treatment until 24 hours following the cessation of medication.
 If you have any concerns about any of the above please discuss them with your donor screener when we first make contact with you.